DevDyhrberg/monorepo/README.md

 VSCode

 -   Go to the docker extension in VSCode
--   Right click "pantrii-stack" in the containers section, and click "Compose logs"
+-   Right click "monorepo-stack" in the containers section, and click "Compose logs"

 Docker Dashboard

 -   Open Docker Dashboard
--   Click pantrii-stack and click on the container you want to see the logs
+-   Click monorepo-stack and click on the container you want to see the logs

 2. Node packages